 For course, itinerary or in-country information, please contact the Program Leader.
 For general questions or assistance with applying, contact EA Short-term Programs.

 As a part of this program, you will engage in the following activities:

 - Field production of student directed documentary films in London's West End

-- Group trips to Oxford University and Stonehenge
+- Group trips to Oxford University

 - Live Theater in West End

 - Research at The British Library with research projects based on the British Documentary tradition and application of that tradition in New Media

 - Visit to New Media production house in London, and social justice organization

 - Visits to Tate Modern, The National Museum, The New Globe, Covent Garden